Remmy Meggs – How I became a writer

 So my parents let me buy books.
 C.S.
 Lewis, R.L.
 Stine, Edgar Rice Burroughs, Robert Heinlein, and later Michael Crichton.

 Those were all authors I trusted.
 Action, adventure, true to life characters, and a good story, believable or not.
 Although I could read these simple books, I could not spell, and I sucked at math.
-With no real formal training I was left in this void of nothingness.
+With no real formal training, I was left in this void of nothingness.

 Never in my wildest dreams did I ever think I would write a short story, much less a novel.
 Yet being a kid that was basically dumb by all standards, I wanted money, and my parents would not give it to me.
 Not because they were bad so much, but because they had none to speak of.
 Although I must admit my mom spent a lot, I have to say that my dad did without, over and over.

 I saw an advertisement on the net for writers that could describe a house, or a drug and some other things.
-I answered the advertisement, and they said I had to have an account with PayPal or other bank.
+I answered the advertisement, and they said I had to have an account with PayPal or another bank.
 My parents sure wouldn’t set that up.
 A few months later I was talking to my uncle, not trying to sell him on the idea, but he set me up with a Disney account.
 I went back to the site and they took it.

 Two weeks later I was writing for a real estate company making ten dollars per article.
 It wasn’t hard work, and I had a great spell checker, and sometimes a friend would look over my stuff.
 I was set, and I was making money on these small articles.
 I did this until I turned seventeen, then my life changed forever.
 I won’t go into that here, but I was twenty before I could spend any time at all at a computer, and most my time I was in a bed.
 They told my family to expect the worst.
 That is what we expected.